knpuniversity/symfony4/sfcasts/encore/browserslist.md

 That's amazing!
 By the way, there is *also* a tool called [BrowserList-GA](https://github.com/browserslist/browserslist-ga) that reads from your Google Analytics account and *dumps* a data file with *your* real-world usage data.
-You can then use that in your `browserslist`, by saying something like:
+You can then use that in your `browserslist` config, by saying something like:
 `> 0.5% in my stats`, which literally means: support any browsers that is responsible for more than .5% of traffic from *my* site's real-world data.
 Cool.